HosseinrezaAk/Auth-Nodejs/Readme.md

 - OAuth
     - Granular Access Levels : Developer can determine what kind of data need from user facebook or gmail or whatever login system he's using.
     - Read/ Read+Write Access : Developer can ask for read only to retrive data or to read and write access, for example getting access to post something into facebook.
+    - Revoke Access : Let users to deauthorized the access that they granted to your website from facebook, they don't actually have to go onto your website where maybe you're less keen to give up this access.
 -

 <br>